JWKennington/JWKennington.github.io/content/pages/home.md

 I am a quantitative developer, aspiring physicist, and armchair geometer.
 My research interests include general relativity and gravitational waves, as well as the geometry underlying those theories.
-I also enjoy studying the effects of relatviity on various astrophysical phenomena, such as AGN and dark matter clustering.
+I also enjoy studying the effects of relativity on various astrophysical phenomena, such as AGN and dark matter clustering.

 Here you will find some [informal posts](/blog), [my CV](/pages/cv) and [publications](/pages/publications).
 I've also posted links